To Supervise or Not to Supervise: Understanding and Addressing the Key Challenges of Point Cloud Transfer Learning: Introduction

 Another key challenge in learning with 3D data is the nature of the data \textit{representation}, which most often comes in the form of unstructured point clouds, potentially with attributes (\eg{} spatial, color).
 This limits the use of architectures that rely on regular grid structure, and furthermore, poses challenges due to significant variability in \textit{sampling} properties (density, acquisition artefacts, etc.).
 As a result, while a large number of different architectures have been proposed for 3D deep learning \cite{guo2020deep}, there is a lack of universal solutions applicable to an arbitrary scenario.

-In spite of these challenges, several works have recently emerged aiming to enable transfer learning in 3D, especially by focusing on new pre-training strategies for point clouds, \eg{}, \cite{xie2020pointcontrast,hou2021exploring,xiao2022unsupervised}.
+In spite of these challenges, several works have recently emerged aiming to enable transfer learning for point clouds, especially by focusing on new pre-training strategies, \eg{}, \cite{xie2020pointcontrast,hou2021exploring,xiao2022unsupervised}.
 Among these strategies, several approaches have shown that \textit{self-supervised strategies} (\eg{} contrastive learning, point cloud reconstruction) can improve performance on different downstream data (\eg{} shapes, scenes) and on select set of tasks and datasets.

 Despite the growing number of these approaches, unfortunately, most existing methods are only presented and evaluated in very specific settings, and missing comparison to baselines such as supervised pre-training.
-Specifically, there are several questions not addressed in existing literature, including: 1) The utility of supervised compared to contrastive pre-training, 2) The role of the architecture's inherent properties in the success of 3D transfer learning, and 3) The impact of regularization strategies on the efficacy of 3D pre-training.
+Specifically, there are several questions not addressed in existing literature, including: 1) The utility of supervised compared to contrastive pre-training, 2) The role of the architecture's inherent properties in the success of point cloud transfer learning, and 3) The impact of regularization strategies on the efficacy of point cloud pre-training.

 By performing the first in-depth investigation of the most prominent approaches, we observe that in the \textit{linear probing setting}, supervised pre-training leads to superior performance compared to contrastive learning across almost all tested architectures, even under relatively significant domain shift.
 This suggests that within 3D deep learning, contrastive learning does not always lead to more ``universally useful'' features.
-At the same time, we also observe that in the full \textit{fine-tuning scenario}, contrastive pre-training often strongly outperforms supervised learning.
+At the same time, we also observe that in the full \textit{fine-tuning scenario}, contrastive pre-training can outperform supervised learning.
 By analyzing gradients of pre-trained networks, we show that the \textit{early layers} learned with supervised pre-training are not easily adaptable across new datasets, compared to those learned with contrastive learning.
-This sheds new and specific light on the differences between these pre-training strategies in the context of 3D shape analysis.
+This sheds new and specific light on the differences between these pre-training strategies in the context of point cloud analysis.
 Finally, we demonstrate that a simple regularization scheme applied to the early layers during supervised pre-training can overcome this limitation and leads to networks that can be fine-tuned efficiently.